 About the Test

-The OSCE will simulate a clinical environment and “patient” scenarios which Registered Nurses and Midwives are likely to encounter when they assess, plan, implement and evaluate care.
+The OSCE will simulate a clinical environment and scenarios which registered nurses and midwives are likely to encounter when they assess, plan, implement and evaluate care.
 Candidates are expected to utilise a contemporary evidence base and effectively demonstrate safe practical application of nursing and midwifery skills.
 The Test of Competence is blueprinted against the current UK pre-registration standards and these standards are available on the NMC’s website.

-In order to be eligible for Part two (OSCE) candidates must have passed Part one and have submitted their documents to the NMC.
 The NMC are responsible for authorising all candidates.
-Once you have been authorised please see the Booking your test section on how to book your test.
+Once you have been authorised, please see the Booking Your Test section of this website on how to book your test.

-We ask that candidates with a disability requiring a reasonable adjustment notify the test centre by emailing firstname.lastname@example.org when booking their OSCE.
+We ask that candidates with a disability requiring a reasonable adjustment notify the Test Centre when booking their OSCE by emailing:

-It is essential that candidates prepare for the test of competence and we recommend at least 14 days preparation time from the booking of your test date to the actual test to sufficiently prepare yourself.
+It is essential that candidates prepare for the Test of Competence.
+We recommend at least 14 days preparation time from the booking of your test date to the actual test to sufficiently prepare yourself.
 The test blueprint on the NMC’s website offers some useful links to online resources which may be helpful.
-On successful application and fee payment to The University of Northampton you will receive access to additional resources relevant to the test such as manuals, videos and recommended reading.
+On successful application and fee payment to The University of Northampton, you will receive access to additional resources relevant to the test such as recommended reading.

-Candidates are responsible for arranging their own accommodation, however there is accommodation close to the test centre.
-For further information see the hotels available in Northampton.
+Candidates are responsible for arranging their own accommodation, however there is accommodation close to the Test Centre.
+For further information, please see the hotels available in Northampton.